Cratylus by Plato

 Share

-I approached this with an open mind and it creates a vivid world that you simply do not want to leave.
-Absolutely essential reading.
+From the very first page, it creates a vivid world that you simply do not want to leave.
+Thanks for sharing this review.

 Add a Review